In the scenic Vienne region, in the centre of grounds crossed by a river,

 Location

-The property is situated in the Poitou region, between one of France's most beautiful villages, Angles-sur-l'Anglin, and Saint-Savin Abbey, a UNESCO World Heritage site.
+The property is situated between the northern part of the Nouvelle-Aquitaine region and the eastern edge of the Poitou region, between one of France's most beautiful villages, Angles-sur-l'Anglin, and the Saint-Savin Abbey, a UNESCO World Heritage site, which are less than 15 minutes away.
 The medieval village of Chauvigny, with its shops and services, is 10 minutes away.
 La Roche-Posay spa and golf course are 20 minutes away.
 Châtellerault is 30 minutes away, Poitiers is 40 minutes.
 Both towns can be reached by the high-speed rail link (LGV), which gets to Paris in 1 hour 30 minutes and Bordeaux in 1 hour.
 The A10 motorway takes you to the capital in 3 hours.
 There are flights to Lyon, Marseille and London from Poitiers airport.

 Description